Florida Parkinson Foundation Center of Excellence

 - Train multiple doctors in clinical-research fellowships each year, and train scores of graduate students for their masters and PhD degrees (focusing on Parkinson’s disease)

-- Actively serving patients from Florida & Georgia
+- Actively serving patients from Florida & Georgia & around the world

 - Free Parkinson’s Disease exercise classes